 Note: Parabola rarely accepts original fiction.

 Parabola occasionally publishes extended reviews of books, movies, videos, performances, art exhibitions, and other current programs or events in a section called “Tangents.”
 These reviews are intended as a bridge between the theme-related front half of the magazine and the reviews in the back.
 Tangents should bear some connection to the theme of the issue, although it does not have to be as direct as an article.

-- Forum contributions should be no longer than 500 words.
+- Forum contributions: no longer than 500 words

-On a separate page, include a brief (2-3 sentence) biographical description of yourself.
+Please include a brief (2-3 sentence) biography with your subscription.
 Fit the description to the subject matter of the article, e.g., for an article on Tibetan Buddhism, “Smith spent three years travelling in Tibet.”
 Or, a publication credit: “Smith is the author of Pilgrimage in Tibet (W. W. Norton, 1987).”
 Always include your publisher.

 20 West 20th Street